 When Did the Waters Part?

 Part Two of the Diaspora Series.
 Every number derives from a single source: plate velocity as a function of time.
-The land bridges open surprisingly early.
-The conclusion is robust to the uncertainty.
+The land bridges open early — though only after the new sea floor solidifies — and the conclusion is robust across the uncertainty.

 When Did the Waters Part?